i-Vertix/i-vertix-documentation/monitoring_versioned_docs/version-22.04/events-alerts/managing-notifications/flapping.md

 ## How Flap Detection Works

-Whenever Centreon Engine checks the status of a host or service, it will check to see if it has started or stopped flapping.
+Whenever IT Monitoring Engine checks the status of a host or service, it will check to see if it has started or stopped flapping.
 It does this by:

 -   Storing the results of the last 21 checks of the host or service